 Use Valentine's Day Push NotificationsEver had a notification from an app on your phone telling you about the latest deal?
 That’s called a push notification and they’re great at getting a user to take a certain action.

-People always have them phone with them, and your notification will pop up just like a text message notification – possible with a vibrate or tone.
+People always have their phones with them, and your notification will pop up just like a text message notification – possibly with a vibrate or tone.
 They’re available on a range of platforms, including iOS, Android and Windows.

-Offer Free DeliveryIs there anything more persuasive to prospect customers than free delivery?
+Offer Free DeliveryIs there anything more persuasive to prospective customers than free delivery?

 Create a Seasonal Landing PageOne of the key ideas behind marketing is to make purchasing from your company as easy as possible for customers.
-By having all of your Valentine’s products, offers or specials all together on one convenient web page is a great way of doing this.
+Having all of your Valentine’s products, offers or specials all together on one convenient web page is a great way of doing this.

 CyberPower PC have managed to link the theme of love to the products they sell by referencing computers in the page title, ‘Love @ First Boot’.
-This is a great way of incorporating Valentine’s Day into a landing page without alienating, or putting off, customers.
+This is a great way of incorporating Valentine’s Day into a landing page without alienating customers.